PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Introduction

 \subsubsection{Learning-based control}

-Learning-based methods have made substantial progress toward achieving human-level athletic intelligence in robotic TT \cite{wang_learning_2011,dambrosio_achieving_2025,ding_learning_2022,gao_robotic_2020,tebbe_sample-efficient_2024}.
+Learning-based methods have made substantial progress toward achieving human-level athletic intelligence in robotic TT \cite{wang_learning_2011,dambrosio_achieving_2025,ding_learning_2022,gao_robotic_2020,tebbe_sample-efficient_2024, wang2024strategyskilllearningphysicsbased, Buchler2022Learning, guist2024safe, guist2023hindsightstatesblendingsim, huang2016jointly}.

-Concurrently with this work, \emph{HITTER} hierarchically integrates an analytical model based interception planner with an RL controller for humanoid whole-body TT, yielding the first demonstration with agile footwork and accurate strikes \cite{su_hitter_2025}.
-However, due to its underlying virtual-hitting plane constraint, the robot relies primarily on lateral footwork.
+Concurrently with this work, \emph{HITTER} \cite{su_hitter_2025} hierarchically integrates an analytical-model-based interception planner with an RL controller for humanoid whole-body TT, yielding the first demonstration with agile footwork and accurate strikes.
+However, due to its underlying virtual-hitting-plane constraint, the robot primarily exhibits lateral footwork.

-Researchers at Google DeepMind have introduced an end-to-end, model-free RL framework that relaxes the virtual hitting-plane assumption and learns a perception-to-action policy on a robotic arm \cite{gao_robotic_2020}.
-The robot arm has 6 revolute joints, with its base sliding along two orthogonal axes (lateral and forward–backward).
+Researchers at Google DeepMind have introduced an end-to-end, model-free RL framework that relaxes the virtual hitting-plane assumption and learns a perception-to-action policy on a robot arm \cite{gao_robotic_2020}.
+The robot arm has six revolute joints, with its base sliding along two orthogonal axes (lateral and forward–backward).
 This configuration enlarges the reachable workspace and helps enable diverse emergent strokes.
 Subsequent work demonstrates competitive, strategy-aware play \cite{dambrosio_achieving_2025}.
 While the end-to-end framework works for robotic arms, its effectiveness on legged humanoids remains an open challenge.
 Due to the high-dimensional action space and inherent locomotion instability of humanoid robots, the training will struggle with efficient exploration.
-Also, the training can suffer from low sampling efficiency due to the \textit{sparse} nature of ball-hitting rewards \cite{su_hitter_2025}.
+Also, the training can suffer from low sampling efficiency due to the sparse nature of ball-hitting rewards \cite{su_hitter_2025}.